jdlph/Path4GMNS/README.md

 ### Find Shortest Paths for All Individual Agents
 Path4GMNS is capable of calculating and constructing the (static) shortest paths for all agents.
 Individual agents will be automatically set up using the aggregated travel demand between each OD pair within find_path_for_agents() on its first call.

-The unique agent paths can be outputed to a csv file as shown in the example below.
+The unique agent paths can be output to a csv file as shown in the example below.
 ```python
 import path4gmns as pg